$5$-list-coloring toroidal $6$-regular triangulations in linear time: Preliminaries

 \begin{lemma}[{Bondy--Bopanna--Siegel~\cite[Remark~2.4]{AlonTarsi1992}, 1992}] Let \(G = (V, E)\) be a simple graph that is given an orientation containing no odd directed cycle.
 Suppose \(\ListAsgn{L}\) is a list assignment on \(G\) such that \(\List{L}{v}\) is an \((\outdegree(v) + 1)\)-list for all \(v \in V\).
 Then, \(G\) is \(\ListAsgn{L}\)-choosable. \end{lemma} \begin{proof} If \(\card{V} = 1\), then the statement is trivial, so suppose that \(\card{V} = n > 1\), and that the lemma is true for all graphs with fewer than \(n\) vertices.
 Let \(c\) be a color that occurs in some list assigned by \(\ListAsgn{L}\).
 Consider the induced subgraph \(H\) on the set \(U \defn \Set{ v \in V : c \in \List{L}{v} }\).
 Clearly, the induced orientation on \(H\) also does not have any odd directed cycle.
 Now, Richardson's theorem~\cite{Richardson1953b} says that any digraph without odd directed cycles has a kernel, so let \(S\) be a kernel in \(H\).
 Assign the color \(c\) to every vertex in \(S\), and now consider \(G' \defn G - S\).
 Notice that the residual lists have reduced in size by \(1\) for every list on \(U - S\), but every vertex in \(U - S\) also has a successor in \(S\).
 Thus, \(G'\) satisfies the induction hypothesis, and we are done. \end{proof}

 One can find in the literature~\cite{Neumann-Lara1971,SzwarcfiterChaty1994} proofs of Richardson's theorem that output a kernel in polynomial time.
-However, the graphs that we consider have enough structure that they permit straightforward linear time algorithms for finding a kernel (cf.~Lemmas~\ref{L:cycle-choosability} and~\ref{L:fix}).
+However, the graphs that we consider (cf.~Lemmas~\ref{L:cycle-choosability} and~\ref{L:fix}) have enough structure that they permit straightforward linear time algorithms for finding a kernel.